Skip to content

 Some physical attacks are part of a robbery, a rape, a riot, or planned.

-But let’s look at the other sort; attacks that spontaneously arise from anger, conflict or a sense of suffering disrespect.
+But let’s look at the other sort; attacks that spontaneously arise impulsively from anger, conflict or a sense of suffering disrespect.
 What are some strategies and tactics that you can be use to both good practical and legal effect?

 The Social Reality

-Humans are social animals.
+We humans are social animals.
 We have always lived in groups, each with our roles within the group.
 Like other social animals, we have orders of social dominance.
 And individuals compete for dominance ranking.
 We order social dominance with:

 • coercion (such as laws and law enforcement) as well as